ioda-net/geo-infra/docs/user/configuration-portal.rst

 You can either build it from scratch from `the source <https://github.com/mapfish/mapfish-print>`__ or use our `last build </data/getting-started/print.war>`__.

 You can view examples of print templates `here <https://github.com/ioda-net/customer-infra/tree/master/print>`__.
 You can create your print templates with `Jasper Studio <http://community.jaspersoft.com/project/jaspersoft-studio>`__ or directly by editing the jrxml files with a text editor.

+To learn more about the available options, see :ref:`the proper page of the documentation <ref_user_print>`.